NicolaDM/MAPLE/README.md

 The main script ("MAPLEv...py") takes in input an alignment file in MAPLE format (see e.g. file "MAPLE_alignment_example.txt"), containing a reference genome sequence, followed by all the considered genome sequences represented in terms of differences with respect to the reference.
 MAPLE's basic usage is:

-    pypy3 MAPLEv0.6.7.py --input inputMapleFile.txt --output MAPLE_outputFilePrefix
+    pypy3 MAPLEv0.6.8.py --input inputMapleFile.txt --output MAPLE_outputFilePrefix

 The --output option is used by MAPLE to name the output files: in this case the final output tree will be named "MAPLE_outputFilePrefix_tree.tree", the file containing the estimated model parameters will be "MAPLE_outputFilePrefix_subs.txt", and so on.
 You can us option --overwrite to overwrite existing files with those names.

 ### Creating an input MAPLE alignment file

-The python script "createMapleFile.py" included in the repository can be used to translate a fasta alignment file into a MAPLE format alignment file.
+The python script "createMapleFile.py", included in this repository, can be used to translate a fasta alignment file into a MAPLE format alignment file.

+We recommend using MAPLE only with closely related genomes.
+When analysing non-closely related genomes (e.g. branch lengths >0.01) the software will be both slower and less accurate.
+A multiple sequence alignment can be obtained by aligning every considered genome to the same reference, and removing inserted material, for example using MAFFT with options --auto --keeplength --addfragment.

+We also recommend masking unreliable genome positions; MAPLE includes a substitution model that can be used to infer these positions, see below the section "Substitution models".
+Finally, we noticed that it can be useful to mask deletions in the unput alignment, that is, replacing gap "-" characters with reference nucleotides.
+This is because errors (either alignment or consensus calling) at positions with common deletions can cause high ancestral sequence ancertainty and errors.

 ### Online tree inference (adding sequences to existing tree)

 Given a tree previously estimated, and given an alignment containing the sequences of the samples in the tree, plus possibly some additional sequences, one can use MAPLE to add these additional samples to the given tree, and/or to improve the topology of the input tree.
 To do this, run:

-    pypy3 MAPLEv0.6.7.py --inputTree inputTreeFile.tree --input inputMapleFile.txt --output MAPLE_outputFile
+    pypy3 MAPLEv0.6.8.py --inputTree inputTreeFile.tree --input inputMapleFile.txt --output MAPLE_outputFile

 By default, MAPLE will only update the topology of the parts of the tree affected by the addition of the new sequences - this will typically be much faster than running a new inference anew, unless many sequences are added to the tree.
 In the case one wants to not only add sequences to the tree, but also perform a full topological update, then option --largeUpdate can be used to force an extensive topological search over the whole tree.